google-site-verification=2uXaM2BVrTJ0jlZ3JmIPwb8vu26mWVQOJbD_vkr_RLA

 Aftermarket Parts

-These folks make or sell better detailed and innovative parts for when you want to build out of the box!
+These folks make or sell better detailed and innovative parts for when you want to build outside of the box!

 Cult of Personality was a rich source of aftermarket parts for many figure models.
 Sadly, we lost Tom Parker in 2016.
 I have left the link up in honor of a good man and a great friend to the hobby.